localstack/docs/content/en/tutorials/reproducible-machine-learning-cloud-pods/index.md

         s3_client.put_object(Body=f, Bucket="pods-test", Key="test-set.npy")
 ```

-First, we load the images that are flattened into 1-dimensional arrays.
-Then, we create a training and a test set using the `train_test_split` function from the `sklearn.model_selection` module.
+First, we loaded the images and flattened them into 1-dimensional arrays.
+Then, we created a training and a test set using the `train_test_split` function from the `sklearn.model_selection` module.

-An SVM classifier is trained on the training set using the `fit` method.
-Finally, we upload such a trained model ---together with the test set--- to an S3 bucket for later usage.
+We trained an SVM classifier on the training set using the `fit` method.
+Finally, we uploaded the trained model, together with the test set, to an S3 bucket for later usage.

 ## Evaluate the performance of the model

-Now, we create another file, i.e., `infer.py` to define a second `handler` function that is used to estimate the performance of the model we trained above.
+Now, we will create a new file called `infer.py` which will contain a second handler function.
+This function will be used to evaluate the performance of the model we trained previously.

 ```python
 def handler(event, context):